Quantum Uncertainty Equalities and Inequalities for Unitary Operators: Introduction

 In this paper, we introduce two novel variance-based \emph{unitary uncertainty equalities} (UUEs) in the form of sums and products.
 These UUEs are proven to hold for \emph{any} pure states, thereby establishing a comprehensive understanding of unitary uncertainty.
 By relaxing the conditions imposed in obtaining the UUEs, we find two hierarchical frameworks of unitary uncertainty relations.
 Remarkably, our unitary uncertainty relations encompass the BPUUR2 as a specific case, and the certain unitary uncertainty relations found in this study surpass the MSUUR, BPUURs, and BUUR in tightness of the lower bound.
 Moreover, we show that, with the dimensionality ($d$) of the system approaching infinity, the unitary uncertainty equalities and inequalities for the discrete unitary operators related by the discrete Fourier transform reduce to the uncertainty equalities \cite{YY15I} and inequalities \cite{ML14S} of Hermitian operators, respectively.

 This paper is structured as follows: Section \ref{Sec-NUE} presents the derivation of uncertainty equalities for non-Hermitian operators.
 In Section \ref{Sec-UUE}, we introduce the uncertainty equalities and two specific sets of uncertainty inequalities applicable to unitary operators.
 A comparative analysis of the lower bounds of different unitary uncertainty relations with explicit examples will be presented.
+We discuss the uncertainty equalities and inequalities for mixed states in Sec. \ref{Sec-UUEMixed}.
 The investigation of the limits of unitary uncertainty equalities in higher dimensions is explored in Section \ref{Sec-HDL}.
 Finally, Section \ref{Sec-Con} provides some concluding remarks.